aasmith/mac-wasd-keyboard/README.md

   the more accurate emanating lines from the originals in the WASD V2 template.
 * The option and control icons are customized to match the rest of the font aesthetic.
+* Pg Up/Pg Down have been expanded to Page Up/Page Down.

 Font on most keys is VAG Rounded Light 11.
 Functions keys are size 10.
 Multi-line keys (page up/down) are centered with line spacing 0.97.